 An automatic will gain speed on a descent if not controlled by the driver braking.
 The need for braking can then result in lockups or slipping, and ultimately a less controlled descent.

 While many modern automatic four-wheel-drives now come equipped with increasingly sophisticated electronic stability and hill descent features, ultimately these still rely on just braking.
 Models vary, but in general, these systems work by applying braking to individual wheels to make them rotate as slowly as possible without locking up.
-On paper this sounds great, but in practice, it can be a clunky, loud, lurching experience that still has you rolling downhill faster than you might like.
+On paper, this sounds great, but in practice, it can be a clunky, loud, lurching experience that still has you rolling downhill faster than you might like.
 These systems also mean added expense, additional maintenance, and an additional possible point of failure.

 I’m yet to see an automatic hill descent system that beats simply putting a manual in low range 1st or 2nd and idling down the hill, feathering the brakes a little if necessary.